originally posted on Concept Hub

 5. To integrate social media across the enterprise start where the seeds are already starting to sprout.
 Find out who in your organization has the passion and knowledge to lead the efforts and to help others get involved.
 Know where your best market opportunities lie for success and make sure you have a way to measure success.

 Jeff mentioned that he prefers social marketing to social media.
 I understand his perspective, but I will stick with social media.
 Marketing is one discipline of the online space, customer service is another, research, collaboration, commerce, training, are a few others.
-All aspects of business are happening online either on the open web or behind company firewalls and social media is having a huge impact on all aspects of business thus drastically changing how business gets done.
+All aspects of a business are happening online either on the open web or behind company firewalls and social media is having a huge impact on all aspects of business thus drastically changing how business gets done.

 Which leads to Jeff’s three additional questions:

 1. Why are you considering social media?
 Many people hear that social media is some sort of magic elixir.
 It’s not.
 It takes a strategy, it takes buy-in from many different departments agreeing on the strategy and agreeing to work together, it takes a measurable goal and it takes an open mind.
 If your company jumped on Twitter because 140 characters is easily digestible and will help you get more noise on the web about your company, you just might be missing out on some greater, more impactful opportunities.

 2. Is your house in order?
 I love this question!
 Jeff points to the importance of making sure your other communication efforts are in order before adding social media to the mix.
 I would add that social media should be seen as an evolution of your communication strategy, not an add-on and therefore you need to look at your current efforts to evaluate what can be dropped and what can be optimized for social media.